 Nowadays, soccer is more dynamic and athletic than ever.
 The game has become faster, stronger and more demanding in most aspects of physicality.
 While Messi might have more talent, Ronaldo’s combination of physical and technical abilities just makes him better.
 He is 6’’1 of pure Portuguese muscle.
 This means he’s very hard to push off the ball.
 Ronaldo’s combination of dizzying pace, great dribbling and powerful shooting with either foot terrorizes defenses.

 He is simply a better fit for today’s game.
 His athleticism is second to none; he combines dizzying pace with powerful shooting and a jumping ability of an NBA star, which makes his headers a serious threat to the opposition.
-And he’s doing it at the same level even in his mid-30s.
+And he’s doing it at the same level even in his late-30s.
 Ronaldo, more than Messi, is the ideal model of the next generation of players.

 Ronaldo is the driving force behind his team